 - Two years of relevant experience.

-- Experience with good software engineering practices, designing and developing software solutions to specifications and according to local standards and practices, and with the use of version control systems.
+The candidates should have experience with good software engineering practices, designing and developing software solutions to specifications and according to local standards and practices, and with the use of version control systems.
+In addition, candidates must have excellent English-language communication skills, interpersonal skills, and be capable of working within a team of biologists and programmers.
+Candidates who can contribute to system administration of in-house virtualized and non-virtualized IT assets as a minor duty will also be viewed favorably.

 Baylor College of Medicine is an Equal Opportunity/Affirmative Action/Equal Access Employer.